The Yang--Mills heat flow and the caloric gauge: The Yang--Mills heat flow and the local caloric gauge

 Next we consider the linearization of the covariant Yang--Mills heat flow.
 To describe this we consider a smooth one parameter family $A(t)$ of covariant Yang--Mills heat flows.
 Here, anticipating the use of $t$ as the hyperbolic Yang--Mills time variable, we will use the index $0$ for $t$ derivatives.
 Then we seek to write the equations for

 A direct linearization in the equations \eqref{eq:cYMHF} yields the evolution

 This is invariant with respect to gauge transformations which depend on $s$ and $x$.
-Further, the effect of gauge transformations $O$ in the equations \eqref{eq:cYMHF} which satisfy $O(t=0) = Id$ is the following additional degree of gauge freedom in \eqref{eq:cYMHF-lin},
+Further, the effect of a one-parameter family of gauge transformations $O(t)$ in the equations \eqref{eq:cYMHF} that satisfies $O(t=0) = Id$ is the invariance of \eqref{eq:cYMHF-lin} under the following transformation: